Saloni-Oswal/saloni-oswal.github.io/README.md

  <h1>Experience</h1>
     <h2>Senior Associate - Technology, <a href="https://www.synechron.com/" target="_blank">Synechron, Pune India</a> (Jun'19 - Jan'23)</h2>
     <ol>
-      <li>Commercial banking application</li>
+      <li>Commercial banking application (for HSBC)</li>
       <ul>
-        <li>Played a key role in the ongoing development and enhancement of the bank's commercial banking web application, contributing to design and feature implementation.</li>
+        <li>Played a key role in the ongoing development and enhancement of server-driven UI banking web application, contributing to design and feature implementation.</li>
         <li>Improved team efficiency by 25% by participating in sprint planning, backlog grooming, and retrospectives to prioritize tasks and refine requirements.</li>
         <li>Designed new, modular UI components to be used / documented in the in-house interactive pattern library using React Storybook.</li>
         <li>Involved in migration of codebase from older DOJO technology to React.</li>